-Crisp on the outside but fluffy in the center, these delicious little cakes are great as they are or served as part of a full breakfast.
+Crisp on the outside but fluffy in the center, these delicious little Potato & Egg Cakes are great as they are or served as part of a full breakfast.

 My Mum was definitely the cook in my house growing up making us all sorts of homemade meals which is where my love of cooking came from.
 But every once in a while, my Dad came up with a little gem.

 He didn’t cook very often, but as children always made the packed lunches for my sister and I. When he did cook though, he did like to have a little experiment.
 One of his go to recipes was cottage pie with the addition of baked beans which sounds pretty weird, but it was actually pretty tasty!

 These Potato & Egg Cakes are another one of his creations, one that I have borrowed from him and make myself (I haven’t made the cottage pie with baked beans I’m afraid).
 He came up with the idea as a way of using up left over mashed potato when he lived by himself.
 I don’t know about you, but working out how many potatoes to peel to make the right amount of mashed potato isn’t as easy as it sounds!
 Because I would always rather have too much than too little and leave people hungry, I always seem to make a little bit too much.
 What better way to use up your leftover mash than turning it into a tasty brunch?!